 - Turn oven onto low (to keep noodles warm while you cook the topping).

-- Heat 1 tbsp oil in wok over medium high heat.
-Place noodles into wok and gently pat into a round pancake.
+- Heat 1 tbsp oil in skillet over medium high heat.
+Place 1 noodle cake into pan then drizzle over 2 tbsp water.

-- Add water.
-Wait until the water evaporates, then let cook for a further 1 to 2 minute until the bottom of the noodles are golden brown (lift up with a spatula to check).
+- Wait until the water evaporates (steam cooks the noodles), then pat down lightly and let the noodles cook for a further 1 to 2 minute until the bottom of the noodles are golden brown (lift up with a spatula to check).

-- Add the carrot, bok choy stems and shallots, then stir fry for 30 seconds.
+- Add the carrot and bok choy stems, cook 30 seconds.

 - Add cabbage and leaf of buk choy, cook for 1 minute until they start to wilt.

 - Add chicken broth, water, then Sauce and stir.
 Let it simmer for 1 - 2 minutes until the Sauce thickens to a syrup consistency (see video).